 But, let’s give it a shot.

-analyst.
 In essence, project managers are responsible for delivering the solution to a problem.
 Business analysts are responsible for discovering the problem and determining the solution.
-For a deeper dive into the business analyst role, check out my post, “What is a Business Analyst?“.
+For a deeper dive into the business analyst role, check out my article, “What is a Business Analyst?“.

 But what about a Senior Business Analyst?
 We might think of a Senior Business Analyst as someone who solves bigger problems.
 The responsibilities and expertise of someone with the title of “Senior Business Analyst” vary widely across organizations.
 Some organizations value expertise (such as industry expertise or product expertise) and so the title of “senior” goes to those who have developed that expertise.
 Other organizations value general BA competencies and promote BAs to senior based on strong communication and analysis skills and ability to mentor more junior business analysts.
 Still others recognize those fulfilling enterprise analysis responsibilities as moving into a senior role.

 And a Lead Business Analyst?